Reporting a Crime

 Safety and Security Tips

 Secure your belongings.
 Thefts of laptops, smartphones, and wallets are not uncommon.
-Always lock your office or residence hall and don’t leave valuables unattended in common areas.
-Secure your bicycle using a strong U-lock and register it with Public Safety.
+Lock residence hall rooms and offices and do not leave valuables unsecured and unattended.
+Secure bicycles using a u-lock-type device and register it with Public Safety.

 Save the Public Safety emergency number (619) 849-2525 to your phone.
 Call to report a crime or suspicious activity, or to request an escort or other assistance.

 Verify your mobile phone number is accurately listed in the Portal (students) or in Workday (employees).
 Text messages are the primary method PLNU uses to communicate information during a campus emergency.